paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-044-national-security.md

 Section 1018 of the National Security Intelligence Reform Act of 2004, referred to in subsec. (b)(3), is section 1018 of Pub.
 L. 108–458, which is set out as a note below.

 #### Codification
-Section was formerly classified to section 403 of chapter 15 of this title prior to editorial reclassification and renumbering in chapter 44 of this title.
+Section was formerly classified to [section 403 of this title](./chapter-015-national-security.md#section-403) prior to editorial reclassification and renumbering as this section.

 #### Prior Provisions
 A prior section 102 of act July 26, 1947, ch.
 343, title I, as added and amended Pub.
 L. 104–293, title VIII, §§ 805(a), 809(a), 810, 811, Oct.
 11, 1996, 110 Stat.
 3477, 3481, 3482; Pub.
 L. 105–107, title IV, § 405, Nov.
 20, 1997, 111 Stat.
 2261; Pub.
 L. 105–272, title III, § 306, Oct.
 20, 1998, 112 Stat.
 2401, related to Office of the Director of Central Intelligence prior to repeal by Pub.
 L. 108–458, title I, §§ 1011(a), 1097(a), Dec.
 17, 2004, 118 Stat.
 3643, 3698, effective not later than six months after Dec.
 17, 2004, except as otherwise expressly provided.
 See [section 3036 of this title](./chapter-044-national-security.md#section-3036).